 - PRIDE - in our community and ourselves

 - HAPPINESS - Stressing the importance of physical and mental wellbeing

 - SUCCESS - Because hard work pays off and success can be success as a team

 Promoting British Values

-The DfE have recently reinforced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs"
+The DfE have recently reinforced the need "to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and inclusion of those with different faiths and beliefs"

 The government set out its definition of British values in the 2011 Prevent Strategy and these values have been reiterated by the Prime Minister.
 These values are reinforced at our school regularly and in the following ways: